-where $f^l_{i_1,\ldots,i_N}$ are real numbers coming from the decompositions of the measurement operators $R'_{l|1}$ in the $N$-fold tensor products of the qubit Pauli matrices.
+where $f^l_{i_1,\ldots,i_N}$ are real numbers coming from the decompositions of the measurement operators $R'_{l|1}$ in the $N$-fold tensor products of the qubit Pauli matrices [see Appendix B of \cite{SupMat} for details].
 We can thus state our next result. \begin{thm} Consider the scenario depicted in Fig. \ref{fig2} with states generated by the sources and measurements of the external parties being self-tested as in Theorem \ref{theo1m}.
-If the observed correlations $\vec{p}$ additionally satisfy the conditions \eqref{betstatfull0} for Eve's measurement $E_1=\{R_{l|1}\}$, then this measurement is self-tested to be the reference rank-one extremal POVM $E'_1$, according to the definition \eqref{stmea}. \end{thm}
+If the observed correlations $\vec{p}$ additionally satisfy the conditions \eqref{betstatfull0} for Eve's measurement $E_1=\{R_{l|1}\}$, then this measurement is self-tested to be the reference extremal POVM $E'_1$, according to the definition \eqref{stmea}. \end{thm}

-It should be noticed that similarly to the previous case, a rank-one extremal POVM $E_1'$ defined on $\mathbbm{C}^D$ for some $D$ can be embedded in $\mathcal{H}_N$ with $N$ being the minimal number such that $D<2^N$.
-To this end, one completes the measurement with additional $2^N-D$ rank-one projections $J_i$ so that the resulting measurement $\{R'_{1|1},\ldots,R'_{K|1},J_1,\ldots,J_{2^N-D}\}$ is also extremal (see Appendix C for more details).